-•

-Screening, blocking or running with the ball -5 yards and loss of down
+Screening or blocking -5 yards and loss of down

 Charging -5 yards and loss of down

 Flag guarding -5 yards and loss of down

 iv.
 Defensive penalties

 Defensive unnecessary roughness +10 yards and automatic first down Defensive unsportsmanlike conduct +10 yards and automatic first down Offside +5 yards from line of scrimmage and automatic first down Illegal rush (Starting rush from inside 7-yard marker) +5 yards from line of scrimmage and automatic first down Illegal flag pull (Before the receiver has the ball) +5 yards from line of scrimmage and automatic first down Roughing the passer +5 yards from line of scrimmage and automatic first down Taunting +5 yards from line of scrimmage and automatic first down v.
 Offensive penalties